OfirTheOne/scheme-cast/README.md

 The motivation developing this module is to abstract the validation & parsing process in to a more convenient process we'll call "cast", additionally by embedding the cast (validation & parsing) process in to the class definition we avoid redundancies.

+### This team inspire to deliver :
+- *simple as can be* code.
+- 100% tested.
+- 100% documented.
+- extendable.

 ## An inside view of the core :

 The decoration (referred as "Definition") used in a class are stored in a Definition-Map object, and by calling `cast` method with the class `C` and an object `O`, the map is extracted from the class `C`'s metadata and applied on object `O`.